edgio-docs/edgio-docs/guides/nuxt.md

 ```

 Options:
-- `layer0SourceMaps: true|false`: when true, the serverless build includes sourcemaps files which makes debugging easier using the Log Streamer available in Layer0 Console.
-On the other hand it increases the serverless bundle side.
+- `layer0SourceMaps: true|false`: when true, the serverless build includes sourcemap files which make debugging easier when tailing the server logs in the Layer0 Developer Console.
+It also increases the serverless bundle size, which may push your deployments over the 50MB (compressed) limit.

 2. Run `{{ CLI_NAME }} init` to configure your project for {{ PRODUCT_NAME }}.